Coding Bootcamps for Kids:

 What are the best programming languages for kids?

 Choosing a programming language for a child to learn heavily depends on their age.
 Here’s a short selection of the most relevant ones to consider.

-If they’re between the ages of 5-8, your best bet is to pick a visual block language.
-Instead of lines of code, this program is made up of graphical blocks, which the kids can drag and drop blocks of code and sort into place to create working code.
+If they’re in the middle age of years five to eight, your top bet is to choose a visual block language.
+Rather than the lines of coding, this program is created by the graphical blocks, which the kids can drop and drag of codes and sort into the place to begin working code.
 The blocks are also colored differently to help differentiate them and make it easy for kids to identify their purpose.
-This way, they don’t have to type any words and can get to grips with syntax without learning the language formally.
+By doing this way, the kids don’t have to type any words and get the grips with syntax without knowing or learning any type of language formally.